coderefinery/coderefinery.org/_posts/2020-07-31-mega-coderefinery.md

     - When the document grew too long: we moved some of the text from previous episodes to a side-HackMD and linked to it.
     - The failure mode was usually not being able to edit.
-    - But, there are no strict limits.
+    - In theory, there are no strict limits.
 With short documents, even 100 or more people could use it.
 Perhaps this is determined by length of edit history.
     - We even saw Google Docs fail with 50 simultaneous editors during an icebreaker (and our icebreakers with hackmd seemed to work